 Despite its popularity, mean-variance analysis also suffers from important limitations.
 Specifically, it neglects the effect of higher order moments on asset allocation.
 In particular, it ignores the third central moment of returns, which as a measure of skewness is undoubtedly a crucial ingredient in analysing derivative assets, games of chance and insurance contracts.
 In this sense, Patton (2004) uses a bivariate copula model to show the empirical importance of asymmetries in asset allocation.
-Further empirical evidence has been provided by Harvey et al. (2002).
-From the theoretical point of view,

-Athayde and Flores (2004) derive several useful properties of mean-variance-skewness frontiers, and obtain their shape for some examples by simulation techniques.
-Similarly, Briec, Kerstens and Jokung (2007) propose an optimisation algorithm that obtains the "closest" mean-variance-skewness efficient portfolio to a given portfolio, where distance is measured in a metric that may reflect investors' relative preferences for those three moments.
+Further empirical evidence has been provided by Harvey et al. (2002) and Jondeau and Rockinger (2006).
+From the theoretical point of view, Athayde and Flores (2004) derive several useful properties of mean-variance-skewness frontiers, and obtain their shape for some examples by simulation techniques.
+Similarly, Briec, Kerstens and Jokung (2007) propose an optimisation algorithm that, starting from a specific portfolio, obtains the mean-variance-skewness efficient portfolio along a given direction that reflects investors' relative preferences for those three moments.